Skip to content

 Manual alert

-Finally, for this example an alert is triggered by the code itself.
+Finally, manually triggered alerts can also be created.
 In order to set the alert status at a later point we need to store the identifier:

 ...